 c.
 The G5 Section is augmented by having operational control of two Civil Affairs Platoons, 2 Officers, 4 Enlisted each, of the 29th Civil Affairs Company (US Army).
-The Civil Affairs Company is under the operational control of Headquarters, III Marine Amphibious Force.
-The platoons are employed in an area support role, one in the CHU LAI T.O.M, one in the BUC PHO T.O.I.
-The platoons coordinate the overall civic action program of the military units in the respective T.O.s and act as liaison agents between units and province level CORDS advisors.
+The Civil affairs Company is under the operational control of Headquarters, III Marine Amphibious Force.
+The platoons are employed in an area support role, one in the CHU LAI TAOR, one in the DUC PHO TAOR.
+The platoons coordinate the overall civic action program of the military units in the respective TAORs and act as liaison agents between units and province level CORDS Advisors.

 d.
 Each of the Task Force brigades and their battalions have an S5 and appropriate staff.
-The 1st Brigade, 101st Airborne Division, and the 3d Brigade, 25th Infantry Division, each have a Civil Affairs Displaced Persons Team, 2 Officers, 4 Enlisted each, attached to the brigade.
+The 1st Brigade, 101st Airborne Division, and the 3rd Brigade, 25th Infantry Division, each have a Civil Affairs Displaced Persons Team, 2 Officers, 4 Enlisted each, attached to the brigade.
 These teams act as civic action/civil affairs generalists and do not confine their activities to displaced persons and refugees.
-These teams are assigned to the 41st Civil Affairs Company, 1 FFV, under the operational control of the brigades, and accompanied the brigades when the brigades came under Task Force control.
+These teams are assigned to the 41st Civil Affairs Company 1 FFV, under the operational control for the brigades, and accompanied the brigades when the brigades came under Task Force control.

 e.
-Two Civil Affairs Displaced Persons Teams of the 29th Civil Affairs Company are performing an area support refugee relief role in the Task Force area of interest, one team is in QUANG TIN Province and one team is in QUANG NGAI Province.
-Both teams are under the operational control of the province CORDS advisor Teams.
-The teams monitor the provincial refugee programs by maintaining records on the location, and coordinating movement of food and building materials from CORDS warehouses to refugee camps.
+Two Civil Affairs Displaced Person Teams of the 29th Civil Affairs Company are performing an area support refugee relief role in the Task Force area of interest, one team is in QUANG TIN Province and one time is in QUANG NGAI province.
+Both teams are under the operational control of the province CORDS Advisor Teams.
+The teams monitor the provincial refugee programs by maintaining records on the location and coordinating movement of food and building materials from CORDS warehouses to refugee camps.

-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65) (U)
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)